tokers/lua-resty-requests/README.markdown

 * `body`, also holds a Lua function that returns the whole response body.

+* `content`, the response body, only valid in the non-stream mode.

 In case of failure, `nil` and a Lua string described the error will be returned.

 * `elapsed`, a hash-like Lua table which represents the cost time (in seconds) for each stage.